 ‘Gotham City Stock Exchange’ really is in Manhattan’s financial district, though it’s actually the JP Morgan Building, 23 Wall Street, on the south corner at Broad Street.

-Once inside, the exchange floor invaded by Bane and his men is 433 South Spring Street, downtown Los Angeles, and the subsequent chase is through the nearby streets, where you might recognise the cylindrical towers of the Westin Bonaventure Hotel on South Figueroa Street.
+Once inside, the exchange floor invaded by Bane and his men is the Zigzag Moderne Trust Building (formerly the Title Insurance and Trust Building), 433 South Spring Street, downtown Los Angeles, and the subsequent chase is through the nearby streets, where you might recognise the cylindrical towers of the Westin Bonaventure Hotel on South Figueroa Street.